The entrance to the College can be found on Turl Street (between Broad Street and High Street).

 Oxford lies just to the west of the M40 motorway, which connects London with the Midlands and North of England.
 The A34 also connects Oxford with the South of England, and provides a route to the M4 and the West.

 There is no parking at the College and parking in the city centre can be difficult.
 The nearest public car parks are Gloucester Green and the Westgate.
-There is limited on-street parking available in the city centre, the nearest of which can be found on Broad Street.
-If travelling by car we recommend you use one of Oxford’s Park & Ride services, conveniently located on the outskirts of the city.
-They are: Pear Tree (no. 300) and Water Eaton (no. 500) to the north; Seacourt (no. 400) to the west; Redbridge (no. 300) to the south; and Thornhill (no. 400) to the east.
+There is limited on-street parking available in the city centre, primarily for blue badge holders.
+Therefore we recommend avoiding the traffic and instead use one of Oxford’s Park & Ride services, conveniently located on the outskirts of the city.
+They are: Pear Tree (no. 300) and Oxford Parkway (no. 7 or 700) to the north; Seacourt (no. 400) to the west; Redbridge (no. 300) to the south; and Thornhill (no. 400) to the east.

 If you are planning to drive into Oxford city centre, please be aware of the travel restrictions.
 The High Street is closed to private vehicles between 7.30am and 6.30pm daily.
 There is also a rising bollard in operation on Turl Street.